 Tips For Visiting Neuschwanstein Castle

 Neuschwanstein is a hassle to visit.
 Ludwig would’ve approved of the difficulty.
-You can't even buy online tickets, though that's supposed to change in 2020.
-But you can make a reservation, which will guarantee you a ticket for the chosen day.
+Previously, you couldn’t even buy online tickets.

 For Neuschwanstein, you need to come prepared and with a timetable.
 When you prepare for your visit, know that you’ll be arriving in the village of Schwangau, rather than directly at the castle.